-The law in Florida and most other states expressly prohibits insurance companies from canceling coverage merely because an insured has filed a legitimate claim.
-When an insurance company engages in this unethical practice, the carrier may be subject to liability for insurance bad faith.
+The law in Florida and most other states expressly prohibits insurance companies from cancelling coverage merely because an insured has filed a legitimate claim.
+When an insurance company engages in this practice, the carrier may be subject to liability for insurance bad faith.

 Myth #3 You do not have a viable claim because you failed to notify us immediately of the incident and loss.

 Insurance policies do impose deadlines for filing claims and submitting certain documents like a sworn proof of loss.
 However, policyholders are not precluded from filing a claim because they did not file their claim the day of the loss or the next day.
 Insurance policies allow you a reasonable time to file a claim, but you might want to consult with an experienced Florida insurance claims attorney to confirm deadlines that apply to your situation.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].